Growing churches understand the importance of a strong Children’s Ministry program.

 Play games, do crafts, and use the lessons to reinforce an atmosphere that makes kids look forward to coming to church.

-Our kids are the next generation of parents, leaders, and role models in society.
-Take the time to plan a children’s ministry program that engages kids while they learn the valuable Biblical principles for life.
+Our kids are the next generation of parents, leaders, and societal role models.
+Take the time to plan a Children’s Ministry program that engages kids while they learn the valuable Biblical principles for life.